Maximize Your Comfort with Nitronox

 Are there risks?

 Nitrous oxide is a “drug” with contraindications for use.
 There are also occupational concerns and risks to be aware of.
 Contraindications are very well documented and easy to assess.
 Occupational risks can be monitored and managed effectively.
 Additional risks could include combining N2O/O2 with other drugs and medications.
-Be sure to ask your skin expert at the time of you appointment about any concerns you may have with using Nitronox.
+Be sure to ask your skin expert at the time of you appointment about any concerns you may have about using Nitronox.

 How fast does Nitronox take effect?

-For most patients they will feel the effects of nitrous oxide with in a minute or two.
+For most patients they will feel the effects of nitrous oxide within a minute or two.
 As with any medication the effects may vary from patient to patient.
 For some it will work great and others it may either not be enough or they will not like how it is making them feel.
 Once the patient stops inhaling the gas mixture it will be completely out of their system within 5-10 minutes.
 They will start feeling back to normal almost immediately.